— Art Historian & Production Accountant

-Jackie Ryan Art was established to share the joy of living and working with Irish art.
-As an art historian, I have also worked as a producer in a number of art forms, and love nothing more than uniting a hidden gem that an artist has made with a good home.
+Jackie Ryan Art was established to share the joy of living and working with Irish art and architecture.
+As an art historian and producer I love nothing more than uniting a hidden gem that an artist has made with a good home.
+In 2020 I also qualified in accountancy, and am currently working on a number of arts infrastructure projects.
+You can read about these on the blog section of this site.

 I began working with Irish Art as a student, working part time in Gerald Davis’s Gallery in Capel Street.
 ‘The Davis Gallery’ was the modern precursor to the Irish Arts Centre.
 Its ground floor housed a gallery and the second floor was a recording studio for Gerald’s jazz label, Livia Records.
 The top floor had Gerald’s ‘penthouse’ flat.
 The Living Above the Shop Tax Initiative of the 1970s breathed new life into buildings and creative people saw the opportunity to energise parts of Dublin that at that time were mainly retail.